kUrOSH1R0oo/DarkJester/README.md

 After both the attacker and victim sides are set up, you can proceed with the following:

 1. **Victim Executes Payload**:
-    - Once the victim runs the `raw` or `executable` payload, it will encrypt files, exfiltrate data, and establish a reverse shell connection.
+    - When the victim executes the `raw` or `compiled` payload, it will initiate file encryption, extract sensitive data, connect to the command-and-control (C2) server, and activate kiosk mode on the system.

 2. **Attacker Monitors Connection**:
-    - The attacker should monitor the Flask serve and NetCat listener for incoming system information and the reverse shell connection.
+    - The attacker should monitor the server for incoming system information and the C2 connection.

-3. **Ransom Communication**:
+3. **Device Communication**:
-    - The attacker can communicate with the victim through the reverse shell, sending ransom notes or decryption instructions.
+    - The attacker can communicate with the victim's device through C2.

 ## Licence